 - In June, the Acting Army assistant secretary announced their decision to require the US Army Corp to conduct a full Environmental Impact Statement (EIS) on Enbridge's proposed tunnel around Line 5.
 This is a step that could slow down Enbridge's plans and should result in significant new information about the dangerous climate effects of this proposed project.
 We fully expect that climate will be included in this EIS, based on executive action by President Biden and statements by the Secretary of Defense, and should result in significant new information about the climate effects of this dangerous and unnecessary tunnel project.

 Shutting Down Line 5

 Michigan can be the first state to shut down an oil pipeline.
 While pipelines are federally regulated, Line 5 is unique because it crosses the Great Lakes bottomlands, so Enbridge holds an easement from the State of Michigan for the use of the Great Lakes public trust resource.
-Enbridge has violated this easement multiple times.
-Michigan's Governor, Attorney General, and legislature have a legal pathway to shut down Line 5.
-They need to hear from us.
+Enbridge has violated this easement multiple times and Michigan's Governor, Attorney General, and legislature have a legal pathway to shut down Line 5.

-Get involved with the campaign to Shut Down the flow of oil in Line 5 with our partners at the Oil & Water Don't Mix Campaign.
+Get more involved with the campaign to Shut Down the flow of oil in Line 5 with our partners at the Oil & Water Don't Mix Campaign.